Cease and Desist Letter Template

 Stop losing money on General Contractor projects.

+Send your first 3 cease and desist letters for free.
 Allowing a client to withhold payment while benefiting from your custom designs and labor isn't just a loss; it's an invitation for future exploitation.
 Silence is consent in the world of construction law—if you don't demand what’s yours, you’ve already signed over your profit.

 NOTICE OF INFRINGEMENT AND DEMAND TO CEASE AND DESIST